-Taxpayers born before 1946 may deduct all retirement benefits paid from public employment and retirement benefits from private plans up to \$49,861 on a single return or \$99,723 on a joint return.
-Recipients born during the period January 2, 1950 through December 31, 1952, are eligible to deduct retirement benefits up to \$20,000 for taxpayers filing as a single or married filing separately, or \$40,000 if married and filing a joint return.
+Taxpayers born before 1946 may deduct all retirement benefits paid from public employment and retirement benefits from private plans up to \$51,570 on a single return or \$103,140 on a joint return.
+Recipients born during the period January 2, 1952 through December 31, 1952, are eligible to deduct retirement benefits up to \$20,000 for taxpayers filing as single or married filing separately, or \$40,000 if married and filing a joint return.
 For joint filers, the age of the oldest spouse determines the age category.

-For tax year 2016, recipients born during the period January 1, 1946 through January 1, 1950, are eligible to deduct \$20,000 against all income, not just retirement benefits.
+For tax year 2018, recipients born during the period January 1, 1946 through January 1, 1952, are eligible to deduct \$20,000 against all income, not just retirement benefits.
 If the recipient will be filing a joint return and the older spouse was born during the period detailed above, the deduction is \$40,000 against all income.
-Recipients born during the period January 1, 1946 through January 1, 1950, may continue to use the MI W-4P so that they have the appropriate amount withheld from their income.
+Recipients born during the period January 1, 1946 through January 1, 1952, may continue to use the MI W-4P so that they have the appropriate amount withheld from their income.

-Recipients born after 1952 may not deduct retirement benefits on the Michigan Income Tax Return (MI-1040), except those age 62 who receive retirement benefits from governmental employment that was exempt from Social Security (see line 5).
+Recipients born after 1952 may not deduct retirement benefits on the Michigan Income Tax Return (MI-1040).
+For exceptions see lines 5 and 6.